Technology hasn't made commuting easier. But it will.

 Although the data was inconclusive, driver distraction appears to be a problem in the making, the researchers decided.
 "As roads grow more congested and the demands on drivers increase, it seems likely that new in-vehicle technologies will add even more potential distracters," according to the report.

 Many lawmakers are not waiting for more studies.
 Approximately 100 bills in 38 states have been proposed to limit the use of wireless phones, computers and navigational tools in cars, according to the National Conference of State Legislatures.
-On June 25, New York's assembly passed a ban on using handheld cell phones while driving, and the governor signed it into law June 28.
+On June 25, New York's assembly passed a ban on using handheld cell phones while driving, and the governor has promised to sign it into law.

 But the means of information delivery is moot given the current dearth of good data.